gengiskhan-arch/Homepage/README.md

 # Homepage
-contains work on designing a new homepage for DSP Help The Master branch contains the original Flare files.
+Contains work on designing a new homepage for DSP Help<br>
+The Master branch contains the original Flare files.
 THe develop branch contains project as it moves toward completion.